onap/vnfrqts-requirements/docs/Chapter5.rst

    -  Resource-specific metadata.
 This section is optional, except for the resource OS::Nova::Server.
 See `Resource:  OS::Nova::Server - Parameters`_.

+   -  R-97199 The VNF Heat **MUST** use the metadata property for OS::Nova::Server resource type.

 -  depends\_on

    -  Dependencies of the resource on one or more resources of the